AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/issue-templates.md

     We don't expect you to use this issue template.
     Only Data Lab staff should use this template.

-Use this issue template to track creating a semantically-versioned release associated with a project milestone.
+Use this issue template to track the creation of a semantically-versioned release associated with a project milestone.

 ### Opening a blank issue